Last Updated on October 4, 2023 by Editorial Team

 - Similarly, different questions can be framed for children to encourage reading and also spot the word

 The activity focuses on testing the understanding level of students.
 They also get an opportunity for decoding unfamiliar words and understanding their meaning thereby leading to an open discussion.
-Such activity is helpful to enhance vocabulary and grammar.
+Such activity is helpful in enhancing vocabulary and grammar.

 A research-based method of instruction is shared reading.
 The interaction and meaning-making that take place when a kid and adult look at or read a book together are the main points of discussion during shared reading.
 Regardless of age, shared reading is beneficial for all emerging readers and can be done alone or in small groups.